orb-community/pktvisor/src/handlers/netprobe/README.md

 This directory contains the Net Probe stream handler

-It can attach to pcap input streams to summarize Net Probe traffic
+It can attach to netprobe input streams to summarize probe traffic

 [NetProbeStreamHandler.h](NetProbeStreamHandler.h) contains the list of metrics.